siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-07-understanding-cloud-security-models-a-comprehensive-guide.md

-In this blog post, we'll delve into the essential cloud security models, outlining the frameworks, principles, and best practices to help organizations safeguard their cloud environments.
+In this article, we'll delve into the essential cloud security models, outlining the frameworks, principles, and best practices to help organizations safeguard their cloud environments.